johnkord/juice-roll/docs/result-display-builder-refactor.md

 - [ ] New tests for registry and displays
 - [ ] Adding a new result type requires only:
   1. Create the result class
-  2. Register in ResultRegistry (for JSON)
+  2. Register in RollResultFactory (for JSON)
   3. Create display function
   4. Register in ResultDisplayRegistry (for UI)